hfboyce/tableau_course/_sources/lessons/tableau2.md

 4\.
 Let's add a little bit of colour to this plot.
-This isn't a nessessary step, however we are doing this for consistency to compare to the last three charts.
+This isn't a necessary step, however, we are doing this for consistency to compare to the last three charts.

 <img src="imgs/ssb3.5.png"  width = "85%" alt="404 image" />